walt-id/waltid-identity/waltid-services/waltid-openid4vp-conformance-runners/docs/ITB-WALLET.md

 test-suite interaction handler in addition to REST orchestration.
 Do not create a separate issuer offer and report it as the ITB session's wallet interaction.

-The complete development baseline and remaining blockers are documented in [ITB-BASELINE.md](ITB-BASELINE.md).
-Those runs exercised the production adapter with a Cua-driven portal bridge; they do not qualify the standalone Playwright CLI or hosted workflow.
-The combined CLI/CI entry points must still be exercised on the final build before this draft is considered ready.
+The standalone CLI results and remaining blockers are documented in [ITB-BASELINE.md](ITB-BASELINE.md).
+The CLI now runs against the authenticated tenant and records terminal reports.
+Four REST-started DC API cases terminate before a wallet interaction is available; they remain failures, not wallet qualification.
+The hosted live workflow still needs its first execution after default-branch registration.
+Keep the PR draft while these gaps remain.

 The reference issuer's [credential metadata](https://dss.aegean.gr/rfc-issuer/.well-known/openid-credential-issuer) and [authorization-server metadata](https://dss.aegean.gr/rfc-issuer/.well-known/oauth-authorization-server)